First results of a Monolithic Active Pixel Sensor with Internal Signal Gain Fully Integrated in a 180 nm CMOS Technology: Performance Comparison of CASSIA Designs

-For the comparison of DCR in different CASSIA designs we normalize the measured DCR to the gain layer area and present it as function of bias voltage minus the voltage when LGAD amplification starts which is denoted as $V_{LGAD}$ for this analysis.
-Figure~\ref{fig:DCR-vs-GLdesign} shows the normalized DCR as function of bias voltage minus $V_{LGAD}$.
+For the comparison of DCR in different CASSIA designs we normalize the measured DCR to the gain layer area and present it as function of bias voltage minus the voltage when LGAD amplification starts which is denoted as $V_{\text{LGAD}}$ for this analysis.
+Figure~\ref{fig:DCR-vs-GLdesign} shows the normalized DCR as function of bias voltage minus $V_{\text{LGAD}}$.
 The measurements are taken at 20$^{\circ}$C. Figure~\ref{fig:DCR-vs-GLdesign}a shows DCR per gain layer area of CASSIA sensors using a standard n$^{+}$-electrode and a DP gain layer, Figure~\ref{fig:DCR-vs-GLdesign}b shows DCR per gain layer area of CASSIA sensors using a standard n$^{+}$-electrode and a XDP gain layer, Figure~\ref{fig:DCR-vs-GLdesign}c shows DCR per gain layer area of CASSIA sensors using a shallow n$^{+}$-electrode and a XDP gain layer and Figure~\ref{fig:DCR-vs-GLdesign}d shows DCR per gain layer area of CASSIA sensors using a deep n$^{+}$-electrode and a XDP gain layer.

-The lowest DCR per gain layer at a level of $\approx$0.01 Hz/$\mu$m$^{2}$ is obtained for CASSIA designs which combine a standard or deep n$^{+}$-electrode with a XDP gain layer.
-CASSIA sensors using shallow n$^{+}$-electrode yield the worst DCR results up to 30~Hz/$\mu$m$^{2}$.
+The lowest DCR per gain layer at a level of $\approx$0.01 Hz/$\upmu$m$^{2}$ is obtained for CASSIA designs which combine a standard or deep n$^{+}$-electrode with a XDP gain layer.
+CASSIA sensors using shallow n$^{+}$-electrode yield the worst DCR results up to 30\,Hz/$\upmu$m$^{2}$.
+This is consistent with previous observations that moving the multiplication junction deeper into the silicon is beneficial for the DCR, since it reduces the contribution of defects inherently present at the silicon surface and at interfaces between the silicon and shallow trench isolation (STI) oxides~\cite{spad_borna}.